Did you know that it takes just over 10 minutes for a person to get frostbite in 0°F temperatures with only a mild wind?

 I don’t say that lightly.

-In this article, I review 9 of the best cold weather sleeping bags ranging from sub-zero, bone-chilling cold to barely sub-freezing conditions.
+In this article, I share my 9 favorite cold weather sleeping bags; ranging from sub-zero, bone-chilling cold to your average chilly winter night.

 There are thousands of different sleeping bags on the market, so let’s cut through the crap and get straight to the best of the best.